Farragut West station: History

-At 12:54 AM on October 7, 2019, two out-of-service trains, both consisting of 3000-series rail cars, collided between Foggy Bottom and Farragut West as both trains were going towards the New Carrollton rail yard, affecting the Blue, Orange, and Silver Lines all day the following day.
+At 12:48 AM on October 7, 2019, two out-of-service trains, both consisting of 3000-series rail cars, collided between Foggy Bottom and Farragut West as both trains were going towards the New Carrollton rail yard, affecting the Blue, Orange, and Silver Lines all day the following day.
 Two drivers were injured due to the collision.

 Between January 15 to January 21, 2021, this station was closed because of security concerns due to the Inauguration of Joe Biden.

+On November 26, 2025, two members of the West Virginia National Guard were shot outside of the station.
+One of the members died as a result.